MrWolfZ/simplux/recipes/basics/computing-derived-state/README.md

 npm i @simplux/core @simplux/selectors redux -S
 ```

 We also need to activate the selectors extension by importing the package.
+It is recommended to place this import in the root file of your application.

 ```ts
 // this import registers the simplux selectors extension